-6. More on Bindings
+2.5 More on Bindings

 Bindings are used to supply protocol and encoding details that specify how messages are to be sent or received.
 Each binding element uses a particular binding extension to specify such information.
-WSDL 2.0 Part 2 [WSDL 2.0 Adjuncts [p.74]] defines several binding extensions that are typically used.
+WSDL 2.0 Part 2 [WSDL 2.0 Adjuncts [p.81]] defines several binding extensions that are typically used.
 However, binding extensions that are not defined in WSDL 2.0 Part 2 can also be used, provided that client and service toolkits support them.

-Binding information must be supplied for every operation in an interface that is used in an endpoint.
+Binding information must be supplied for every operation in the interface that is used in an endpoint.
 However, if the desired binding extension provides suitable defaulting rules, then the information will only need to be explicitly supplied at the interface level, and the defaulting rules will implicitly propagate the information to the operations of the interface.
-For example, see the SOAP binding extension in WSDL 2.0 Part 2 [WSDL 2.0 Adjuncts [p.74]] section 4.3 Default Binding Rules.
+For example, see the Default Binding Rules of SOAP binding extension in WSDL 2.0 Part 2 [WSDL 2.0 Adjuncts [p.81]].

-6.1 Syntax Summary for Bindings
+2.5.1 Syntax Summary for Bindings